Jako81624/350Z-Docs/Clutch-System/Master-Cylinder/README.md

 It is likely that the fit in the bolt holes will be tight.
 Persevere, it will install snug.

+You will almost certainly need to replace the stock clutch line to accomodate an aftermarket CMC.
+Measurements and fittings for those lines are in Hydraulic-Lines folder one directory up from here.
+If in doubt, use a banjo bolt.

 CC-BY-SA 4.0